awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-vs.md

 1. If prompted to create Git credentials, choose **Yes**\.
 The toolkit attempts to create credentials on your behalf\.
 You must have the IAMSelfManageServiceSpecificCredentials applied to your IAM user, or the equivalent permissions\.
 When prompted, save the credentials file in a secure location\.
 This is the only opportunity you have to save these Git credentials\.

    If the toolkit cannot create Git credentials on your behalf, or if you chose **No**, you must create and provide your own Git credentials\.
-For more information, see [For HTTPS Users Using Git Credentials](setting-up-gc.md), or follow the online directions\.
+For more information, see [For HTTPS users using Git credentials](setting-up-gc.md), or follow the online directions\.

-## Working with CodeCommit Repositories<a name="setting-up-ide-vs-work"></a>
+## Working with CodeCommit repositories<a name="setting-up-ide-vs-work"></a>

 After you have connected to CodeCommit, you can see a list of repositories associated with your AWS account\.
 You can browse the contents of these repositories in Visual Studio\.
 Open the context menu for the repository you're interested in, and choose **Browse in Console**\.